-- · Adjust, operate and troubleshoot shielded metal arc welding, gas welding, gas tungsten arc welding, oxyfuel welding and cutting apparatuses to industry standards. - · Choose the correct joint prep process for the weld metal joints and complete that joint prep to industry standards. - · Perform groove, lap, fillet and seam welds using SMAW, GTAW and OFW apparatuses to industry standards. - · Produce simple effective orthographic drawings used for cutting, fit-up and welding of metal weldments.
+- Adjust, operate and troubleshoot shielded metal arc welding, gas welding, gas tungsten arc welding, oxyfuel welding and cutting apparatuses to industry standards. - · Choose the correct joint prep process for the weld metal joints and complete that joint prep to industry standards. - Perform groove, lap, fillet and seam welds using SMAW, GTAW and OFW apparatuses to industry standards. - Produce simple effective orthographic drawings used for cutting, fit-up and welding of metal weldments.
 These drawings shall include the use of the American Welding Society welding symbols.
-All drawings shall be done to industry standards.
+All drawings shall be done to industry standards. - · Preform basic welding inspection and quality control tasks used in the manufacturing, construction and food processing industries.

-Upon successful completion of this degree, students will be prepared for careers or employment in the following fields: industrial arts, agriculture technology, agriculture systems and fabrication.
+Upon successful completion of this degree, students will be prepared for careers or employment in the following fields: Welding and metal fabrication careers in the manufacturing and construction industries.
+Welding related maintenance and repair positions in the food processing industries.
+Welding inspection and quality control in the manufacturing and construction industries.